 The moth of the night was Ruby Tiger for sheer numbers, but probably the most interesting moth was a Mocha, classed as nationally scarce B, the third highest category of rarity.
 The Mocha is very distinctive and so the identification unambiguous.
 Although a small moth, it has exquisite markings, and its occurrence at the woodland is exactly right both in general and in habitat.

-Report of moth trapping at the Community Woodland, 16 July 2019 By Stephen Locke
+Report of moth trapping at the Community Woodland, 16 July 2019 Text and photos by Stephen Locke

 The moth trap was set up in the south-east corner of the woodland just off the path near the bird feeders.
 We ran the trap for about two hours from 9.30 to 11.30 pm.